1989chenguo/CloudComputingLabs/Lab1/README.md

 * Practice basic parallel programming skills, such as using multiple threads/processes;
 * Get familiar with Unix OS environment development (eg., file I/O, get timestamp);
 * Get familiar with source code version control tools (git), and learn to collaborate with others using github;
-* Practice how to do performance test and write a high-quality performance test report.

 ## 2. Background